Katmai National Park and Preserve: Russians and Americans

 Russians were the first Europeans to arrive in the area in significant numbers, trading in furs.
-They encountered the Aglegmuit Eskimos on the Bristol Bay side of the peninsula and the Koniag Eskino on the Shelikov Strait side.
+They encountered the Aglegmuit Eskimos on the Bristol Bay side of the peninsula and the Koniag Eskimo on the Shelikov Strait side.
 Katmai Village was the only location within the park where Europeans lived through the mid-19th century, though their numbers were always few.
 In the latter part of the 19th century a few villages were established inland at Severnosky and along the coast at Douglas and Kukak.
 American traders operating for the Alaska Commercial Company took the place of the Russians.
 As sea otters became scarce the trade dried up, and Katmai and Douglas were abandoned in the early 20th century.
 In the 1890s the region was a route for travelers going to Nome for Nome's short-lived gold rush.
 Writer Rex Beach was one of these, writing about life on Bristol Bay during the salmon run in The Silver Horde.
 Prospects for oil, gold and coal received brief attention, then died out by 1912.

 By 1898 there were reports of frequent earthquakes in the vicinity of Katmai Pass.
 These intensified around June 1, 1912, inducing the few local residents to leave.
 Katmai and Novarupta erupted on June 6 with a noise heard in Fairbanks, 500 mi away, and Juneau, 750 mi distant.
 Heavy eruptions continued through June 7, then gradually declined from June 8 onwards.
 Ash fell 6 to 12 in deep in Kodiak, and ash fell on the Alaskan mainland and eastwards as far as Puget Sound.
 Atmospheric haze was noted worldwide, and temperatures were depressed in the northern hemisphere during the second half of 1912.
 Initial reports pinpointed Mount Katmai as the center of eruption.
 Later reports cast doubt on Katmai's primary role, and it was not until 1954 that Novarupta was found to be the primary volcanic center.
 The region around the mountains, which had received heavy ashfall, was devastated.